 All three likelihoods should be scaled such that their maximum value is 1.
+Comment on how the combined likelihood compares to the likelihoods from samples 1 and 2.

 3. Combining likelihoods, part 2.
 In the previous exercise, we combined density and probability terms ... maybe this causes problems?
 Modify the combined likelihood from the previous exercise so that all density terms are replaced by probability terms such that an observation that X = x means $x - \epsilon < X < x + \epsilon$.